OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

 This document details the creation of an expanding card effect using only CSS.
-The card expands on hover to reveal additional content, using a subtle animation for a visually appealing transition.
-This example uses plain CSS3, but could easily be adapted to use a CSS framework like Tailwind CSS.
+The card expands vertically to reveal more content when hovered over, utilizing transitions for a smooth animation.
+This example uses plain CSS3, but similar effects can easily be adapted for frameworks like Tailwind CSS.

-**Description of the Styling:**
+## Description of the Styling

-The card uses a simple layout with a main container holding the visible content and a hidden section for the expanded content.
-On hover, the main container's height increases, revealing the hidden section.
-A smooth transition using `transition` property creates the animation.
-We also apply some basic styling for visual appeal.
+The card employs a simple layout: a container with an image at the top and text below.
+On hover, the height of the container increases, revealing hidden text.
+A subtle shadow effect is added to enhance the visual appeal.
+The transition property smoothly animates the height change.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>